Lukman-Omotosho/testrepo/README.md

 # Capstone Repository

 ## About The Repository
-Its a documentation of Capstone projects
+It is a documentation of python capstone project.